chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 Results
 ---------------
-In this section we will brefly show some results of this simulation.
+In this section we will briefly show some results of this simulation.

 First, we look at a slice of the velocity profile during the acceleration phase.